Thangam Debbonaire: Political views

 Debbonaire describes herself as a "northern European socialist – a democratic socialist".
-She supports "fettered capitalism".
+She has also said that she supports "fettered capitalism".

 Debbonaire opposes the decriminalisation of prostitution and has called for more funding and research to help reform male perpetrators of domestic violence.
 She supports mandatory education classes in female equality for newly arrived male refugees, as well as more English language support for refugees as part of a broader integration strategy.
 She has called on Bristol City Council to stop issuing licences to strip clubs in the city.

 Debbonaire has also called for student accommodation providers to pay council tax.
+She has supported removal of the Statue of Edward Colston in Bristol.